SeanTFarr/Coffee_Analysis/README.md

 # Coffee_Analysis
 An analysis and visualization of worldwide coffee production and consumption.
 ## General Information
 Though I have been involved in may analysis projects, this project is my first "stand alone" analysis.
-No tutorials, no solution code, just using what I have been learning through various classes in Data Analysis.
+No tutorials, no solution code, just using what I have been learning through various classes in Data Analysis and Visualization.

 The project involves: